plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 Shows the most viewed pages of your site.
 On many websites, the home page is not necessarily the most visited and the popular page.
 Knowing the pages that people visit the most is useful in many ways.

-For instance, we've published different product pages that explain in detail how Plausible Analytics is built around different areas where we believe Google Analytics is not the ideal solution for some website owners.
-These are things such as website speed, simplicity and privacy regulations.
+For instance, we've published different product pages that explain in detail how Plausible Analytics is built around use-cases where we believe Google Analytics is not the ideal solution for some website owners.
+These are things such as the website speed, simplicity and privacy regulations.
+We can now look into our stats to see which of these "benefits" is most interesting to the visitors of our site.

+Top pages is also one of the main metrics for your content marketing efforts.
+It takes a lot of time and effort to product a blog post so knowing which blog posts have had a bigger impact than others is an insightful stat.
+It can help you decide which topics to explore even further.

 ### Countries